 One of the teething problems that most business owner has to deal with is to know the basic knowledge of accounting and Basic Accounting Terms – and you should be acquainted with some Basic Terms of Accounting whether you hope to hire professionals for managing your books of accounts or by yourself.

-Let us throw some light on some of the Basics of Accounting in India used in Financial Statements and even basic accounting terms used, basic accounting terminologies, accounting words and accounting terminology as well. discuss about any five terms which are commonly used by the different users of accounting information for the sake of understanding the financial statements
+Let us throw some light on some of the Basics of Accounting in India used in Financial Statements and even basic accounting terms used, basic accounting terminologies, accounting words, and accounting terminology as well. discuss about any five terms which are commonly used by the different users of accounting information for the sake of understanding the financial statements

 A financial year is a period of 12 months for which a business prepares its books of accounts.